 FPD Students are accepted into some of our nation’s top colleges and universities including Princeton, Duke, MIT, Emory, Georgia Tech, University of North Carolina, University of Georgia, and Wake Forest among hundreds of others.
 Most importantly, our experienced College Counseling Department, works with each student to find a college that meets his or her wants and needs.

 All FPD students take the PLAN and PSAT in ninth grade to prepare for the ACT and SAT, respectively.
 The PSAT is also given in the eleventh grade as the National Merit Scholarship Qualifying Test.

 Each year over 30% of FPD’s seniors score above 600 on each of the three subtests of the SAT as compared to about 20% of college-intending students nationally.
-Nearly 80% of FPD seniors score above the national average on each of the three subtests of the SAT, and in 2017, 79% of those who took ACT scored over the national average.
+Nearly 80% of FPD seniors score above the national average on each of the three subtests of the SAT.

 FPD has had 135 students receive recognition from the National Merit Scholarship Corporation: 40 semi-finalists, 36 finalists, and 95 commended.
 In the past 10 years, FPD has had 10 Commended Scholars and 8 Finalists.